 While SIR is not owned by the Fund, the Fund's cash flows are derived from interest received on the SIR Loan and distributions from the Partnership and accordingly, the Fund is economically dependent upon SIR.
 Credit risk arises from the potential default of SIR on the SIR Loan.
 Management monitors the SIR Loan for credit risk and to date all interest payments have been made.
 The Fund also depends on the distributions from the Partnership, which are dependent upon SIR paying the Royalty to the Partnership.
 Information regarding SIR and its liquidity can be found in SIR's unaudited interim and audited annual consolidated financial statements and MD&A, which can be found on SEDAR under the Fund's listing named "Other".
-The most recent unaudited interim consolidated financial statements and MD&A for SIR's second quarter are listed having a filing date of March 31, 2021.
+The most recent unaudited interim consolidated financial statements and MD&A for SIR's fiscal 2021 second quarter were filed on March 31, 2021.